jvandemo/generator-angular2-library/README.md

 #### What if my library depends on a third party library?

-If your library depends on a third party library such as Angular Material, you don't have to include the third party library in your library.
+If your library depends on a third party library such as Angular Material or PrimeNG, you don't have to include the third party library in your library.

 Instead, you should add the third party library as a peer dependency to the `peerDependencies` property in `src/package.json` of your library: